Kimax89/wallet-official/doc/build-unix.md

 Security
 --------
-To help make your title-network installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your bitcoin-clashic installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: